JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

     {validate="false"}

     * The `name` property implementation from `AndroidPlatform` uses the Android platform code, namely the `android.os.Build` dependency.
 This code is written in Kotlin/JVM.
-If you try to access `java.util.Random` here, this code compiles.
+If you try to access `java.util.Random` here, this code will compile.
     * The `name` property implementation from `IOSPlatform` uses iOS platform code, namely the `platform.UIKit.UIDevice` dependency.
 It's written in Kotlin/Native, meaning you can write iOS code in Kotlin.
 This code becomes a part of the iOS framework, which you will later call from Swift in your iOS application.

-3. Take a look at the `getPlatform()` function.
+3. Check the `getPlatform()` function in different source sets.
 Its expected variant doesn't have a body, and actual implementations are provided in the platform code:

     ```kotlin
     // Platform.kt in commonMain module: